Parallels/rq-dashboard/README.md

                                   path)
   -u, --redis-url TEXT            Redis URL.
 Can be specified multiple times.
                                   Default: redis://127.0.0.1:6379
+  -j, --job-class TEXT            RQ Job class to use.
+It will be imported at
+                                  runtime, so it must be installed.
   --poll-interval, --interval INTEGER
                                   Refresh interval in ms --extra-path TEXT               Append specified directories to sys.path